msuefishlab/paramormyrops_rnaseq/README.md

 The table below serves as a guide to understand the flow of the code.
 It details the order in which the code was executed, along with a description and comments of each step.
 Notes are shown in **bold** text.

+*Note:* that a Singularity file is provided in the folder trinity_singularity to run on high performance computing systems.
+This would allow any user capable of running Singularity images to recreate the exact computing environment used for these analyses, though it is not required.

 | script/command file   | description      | comments         | additional_outputs (These are provided in  the folder named additional_files) |
 |-----------------------|------------------|------------------|-------------------------------------------------------------------------------|